sarumaj/rag-agent/README.md

 - Structured content handling
 - Metadata preservation

-## IX Archive Scraper
+## iX Archive Scraper

-The project includes a specialized scraper for the IX archive with the following features:
+The project includes a specialized scraper for the archive of [iX magazine issues](https://www.heise.de/ix) with the following features:

 ### Features
 - **Automated Article Download**